 Registered Staff Hours

-To pair with a favorable overall grade, we gave this place an A+ for inspections.
-Arguably the most important factor we consider in calculating our inspection ratings is deficiencies.
-Deficiencies are found on a facility's recent inspection reports.
-Nursing homes with better grades in this category typically avoided the most severe deficiencies involving health risks or even death.
-We were not able to track down deficiency data for this nursing home.
+In addition to being a first rate facility overall, this facility excelled in our inspections category, where it received an A+.
+Few nursing homes fared this well in this area.
+Arguably the most significant factor we look at in determining our inspection grades is deficiencies.
+These deficiencies can be found on a nursing home's recent inspection reports.
+Nursing homes with better scores in this area most likely avoided the more severe deficiencies involving things like patient abuse.
+It doesn't look like we were able to find deficiency counts for this nursing home.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality